 Finally, if you decide that the attorney is right for you, you should be ready to get the process started right away.
 The items that you should bring to the first consultation are: 1) any pleadings, motions, proposed settlement agreements, or any other documentation dealing with the case, 2) your most recent tax returns, 3) a preliminary schedule of assets and liabilities, and 4) your monthly income and expenses.
 Any other documents or paperwork that you think are relevant should be brought to the consultation, too.

 On the other hand, during the consultation, the attorney will be considering whether your case should be taken.
 Each attorney has their own checklist for determining whether to take on a new client.
 Generally, an attorney considers if the case is feasible, if he or she is able to work with the client, and if there are any conflicts, among other factors.

 Asking for a referral, conducting your own research, and meeting with attorneys are three proactive steps that will ensure that whomever you hire is the right attorney for you.
 Remember, finding the right attorney is a decision that only you should be making.

-If you need any help in finding the right attorney, the Certified Family Law Specialists at Lonich Patton Ehrlich Policastri have decades of experience handling complex family law matters.
-Please contact the Certified Family Law Specialists at Lonich Patton Ehrlich Policastri for further information.
+If you need any help in finding the right attorney, the Certified Family Law Specialists at Lonich Patton Erlich Policastri have decades of experience handling complex family law matters.
+Please contact the Certified Family Law Specialists at Lonich Patton Erlich Policastri for further information.
 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may include legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.